openframe-org/criteria-set-protocol/schemas/README.md

 ### errors
 See [validation](#validation) below.

 ### result
-If there is no result definition in the metadata, the `result` property **must not** be present.
+If there is no result schema in the metadata, the `result` property **must not** be present.

-The result property is a property which is formatted according to the metadata result definition.
+The result property is a property which is formatted according to the metadata schema definition.

 ## Validation
 There are two types of validation that can be performed on a task tree: **parameter validation** and **task validation**.